johnwcowan/sql-99/docs/appendices/b.rst

   letter and three digits or a letter, three digits, a hyphen and one or two additional digits.
 Feature ID values without a hyphen identify complete features.
 Feature ID values containing a hyphen and additional digits identify subfeatures that help to define a complete feature.
+(Feature identification numbers have changed since this book went to print.)

 * The second column, "Feature Description", gives a brief description of the feature or subfeature.